-Cheap Way To Independently Visit Pompeii, Herculaneum, Mount Vesuvius & Naples From Sorrento
+Cheap way to visit Pompeii, Herculaneum, Mount Vesuvius & Naples from Sorrento

 The Naples to Sorrento line of Circumvesuviana takes about 75 minutes with countless stations along the way.
 The experience is very similar to a city metro line, but with views.
 Frequencies are very good, around every 30 minutes all day.